+To,

+The Members,

+INDIAN COMMODITY EXCHANGE LIMITED

-To, The Members Indian Commodity Exchange Limited, 1st Floor, Office - 109, Nodh No.-1158 to 63/65/9, HatFaliyu, Mahidharpura, Surat -395003, Gujarat, India.
+Add: 1st Floor, Office - 109, Nodh No.-1158 to 63/65/9, Hat Faliyu, Mahidharpura, Surat -395003, Gujarat, India

-We have examined all relevant records of Indian Commodity Exchange Limited ('the Company') for the purpose of certifying compliance of the disclosure requirements and corporate governance norms as specified for the Listed Companies for the financial year ended 31st March 2019.
-In terms of regulation 35 of the Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2012 till October 2, 2018 and regulation 33 of the Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018 with effect from October 3, 2018, the disclosure requirements and corporate governance norms as specified for listed companies have become mutatis mutandis applicable to a recognized stock exchange.
+We have examined all relevant records of Indian Commodity Exchange Limited ('the Company') for the purpose of certifying compliance of the disclosure requirements and corporate governance norms as specified for the Listed Companies for the financial year ended 31st March 2020.
+In terms of regulation 33 of the Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018, the disclosure requirements and corporate governance norms as specified for listed companies have become mutatis mutandis applicable to a recognized stock exchange.
 We have obtained all the information and explanations to the best of our knowledge and belief, which were necessary for the purpose of this certification.